cse210-fa24-group2/cse210-fa24-group2/README.md

 Events on this calendar are shared with a user's Google Calendar.
 Any event from Google Calendar will appear here, and any event added here will also appear on Google Calendar.

-To add an event, fill out the key information (i.e. event title and date/time) located at the bottom of this feature and press the '+' button if this is a new event or 'update' button if this is an existing task.
+To add an event, fill out the key information (i.e. event title and date/time) located at the bottom of this feature and press the `+` button if this is a new event or `update` button if this is an existing task.

-To change the month view, press either the "<" or ">" button to go back or forward one month, respectively.
+To change the month view, press either the `<` or `>` button to go back or forward one month, respectively.
 To change the year view, enter the desired year in the box on the top right corner that stores the current year.

-If an event needs to be edited, press the 'edit' button on the event.
-If it needs to be deleted, press the red 'x' button.
+If an event needs to be edited, press the `edit` button on the event.
+If it needs to be deleted, press the red `x` button.
 This will remove the event both from this calendar view as well as the user's Google Calendar.

 ## Upcoming Deadlines
 This section fetches today's events from the calendar as well as from the career tracker section.
 Anything with a deadline set as today will be displayed here.

 ## Career Tracker
 This section serves to organize and track internship/job applications.
-Click the "Add Job" button to fill out a form with relevant info on a job application (i.e. company name, position, date applied) and click "Save" to add the details to the tracker.
+Click the `Add Job` button to fill out a form with relevant info on a job application (i.e. company name, position, date applied) and click `Save` to add the details to the tracker.

-If details need to be edited, click the pencil icon that appears on the right side of the job application in the tracker.
-If a job application needs to be removed from the tracker, click the big red 'x' button the appears besides the pencil icon for that job application - user will be asked to confirm whether this job application's details are to be removed.
+If details need to be edited, click the **pencil** icon that appears on the right side of the job application in the tracker.
+If a job application needs to be removed from the tracker, click the big red `x` button the appears besides the pencil icon for that job application - user will be asked to confirm whether this job application's details are to be removed.

 If a particular job application needs to be found, search by the desired keyword (can be related to company name, position title, application status, date applied or application link) in the search bar that appears on the right upper corner of this feature.
 The search will reveal any relevant applications.

-To change the number of entries viewed on the page, the user can select a desired number from the drop down button in the upper left corner, next to where it says "entries per page".
+To change the number of entries viewed on the page, the user can select a desired number from the drop down button in the upper left corner, next to where it says `entries per page`.
 We currently offer users to view 5, 10, 15, 20, and 25 entries per page.

 # Usage